 We will see no Facebook info about you except what you've made publicy available on your profile.
 We will not post anything to Facebook on your behalf.

-In the “Unfun the Headline!” challenge, you'll hone your word-juggling skills by turning fake news into real news while changing as few words as possible:
+In the “Unfun the Headline!” challenge, you'll hone your word-juggling skills by turning satirical news into real news while changing as few words as possible:

 In the “Real or Not?” challenge, the headline you created is shown to other players, who will indicate how real they think your headline is: